Ching Kuo Institute of Management and Health

-Ching Kuo Institute of Management and Health (CKIMH; 經國管理暨健康學院 (Keng-kok Koán-lí Kì Kiān-khong Ha̍k-īⁿ)) is a private college in Zhongshan District, Keelung City, Taiwan.
+Deh Yu College of Nursing and Health (CKIMH; 經國管理暨健康學院 (Keng-kok Koán-lí Kì Kiān-khong Ha̍k-īⁿ)) is a private college in Zhongshan District, Keelung City, Taiwan.
 It was later renamed in 2000 to reflect its focus on management and health-related programs.

 CKIMH offers a wide range of undergraduate and graduate programs, including those in business administration, accounting, nursing, health care management, and traditional Chinese medicine.

 History

 The university was originally established as Deh-Yu College of Nursing and Management in 1957.
 In 2002, it was upgraded to Deh-Yu Institute and subsequently Ching Kuo Institute of Management and Health.